parsa-gh/Zabbix/Zabbix-basic-notes.md

 - Connection direction: external application/script → Zabbix server
 - Port: **10051/TCP**
 - Mainly used for: custom applications to send their own metrics and data directly
+- Key difference with External-Check is that agent runs script itself
+- Server Load : Lower than external check

 ---